cdsittampalam/documentation/docs/Configure Account.md

 ![Billing](/doc-images/partnerapi.png)

 ## Legal Agreement

 The Legal section shows the Qredo legal agreement that you would have agreed to on registration.
 You can check details of the legal agreement again.
-If you need to present the agreement elsewhere, you can copy the legal agreement to another program by clicking **Copy Link**.
-Alternatively, you can download the agreement by clicking **Download**.
+If you need to present the agreement elsewhere, you can copy the legal agreement to another program.
+Or, you can directly download the agreement.

 ![Legal](/doc-images/1Legal.png)

+### Copy Agreement

+From the page, click **Copy Link**.

+### Download Agreement

+From the page, click **Download**.

 ## Role of the Account Owner